CBD Oil and Autism

-On the one hand, CBD does not have any psychedelic effects.
-It doesn't cause a high in the user and it's been found to be safe for use.
-In the UK, CBD oil is legal and can be easily obtained without any restriction as long as you’re at least 21 years of age.
+On the one hand, CBD does not have any psychedelic effects of THC.
+It doesn't cause a high in the user, and it's been found to be safe for use.
+In the UK, CBD oil is legal and is easily obtained without any restriction as long as you’re at least 21 years of age.

 The same is not the case for THC.
 THC is not legalised and it has psychoactive effects.
 Unfortunately, those not conversant with CBD often confuse it with THC.
 But the two are quite different.

 When looking into CBD oil for autism, you might also come across the term “Hemp oil.”
 Hemp is one of the varieties of the cannabis plants that CBD oil is extracted from.
 It's specifically engineered to yield significant amounts of CBD and little THC.

 Whether the product you choose is CBD oil or Hemp oil, if the process of extraction is followed, the results will be the same.

 Other than the type of plant the CBD is extracted from, you can also choose the type of CBD you want based on how to it’s processed.

 Full-spectrum CBD contains a variety of other cannabinoids, plant terpenes and flavonoids that are present in the original CBD plant.

 CBD isolate, on the other hand, is stripped of all other cannabis compounds.
 Only the CBD extract is left.

 CBD comes in many forms and various dosage levels.
 The oil has a somewhat bitter taste which can be a challenge to give to children.